icco/natroku/README.md

 Projects must have the following specs: `user/project` and by default have `@HEAD` appended to them.
 You can use any normal git commit reference to deploy from a different point in history.

+## How it works

+natroku follows a pretty simple series of steps.

 ## Contributing

  1. Fork it ( http://github.com/icco/natroku/fork )